Skip to content

 An outside lab confirmed the mechanism we build on.

 In 2026, a team at Stanford and SLAC published in Physical Review Letters, one of the most selective journals in physics.
-They measured the effect SuperMatics is built to find: in a copper-oxide superconductor, charge order and superconductivity strengthen one another instead of competing.
+They measured the effect SuperMatics screens for: in a copper-oxide superconductor, charge order and superconductivity strengthen one another instead of competing.
 That cooperation is the signal our platform uses to rank candidates, and an outside group has now observed it directly.

 PHYS REVL